at7as/ev7ab/README.md

-// Restruct project
-// Readme for every module
+// Readme for lab and app
 // This readme

 // Todo: